 Bangsar is a diverse neighbourhood full of expats as well as middle- and upper-class locals.
 A mere 10 minutes from KLCC, Bangsar is situated upon a hill boasting glorious views of the skyline.

 The famed Bangsar Village, as well as the Bangsar Shopping Centre, are located here.
 Both are very popular with expats and locals alike, making shopping an easy task.
 Bangsar is also known for its thriving nightlife and street markets.

 Homes here can be pricey, but may be worth it for all the conveniences.
 There are also a couple of choices for serviced apartments.

 Affluent areas in Kuala Lumpur

-Damansara Heights is a very popular choice for expats, only 15 minutes outside of KLCC.
-Damansara is home to the wealthy local community as well.
-It contains a few international schools as well as some quaint neighbourhood cafés and restaurants.
+Damansara Heights is a highly popular choice for expats, only 15 minutes outside of KLCC.
+This area is home to a wealthy local community as well.
+It offers a number of international schools and some quaint neighbourhood cafes and restaurants.
 Most shopping is done in nearby Bangsar, about a five-minute drive away.

 Homes here are on the expensive side but are of newer construction, mainly consisting of semi-detached houses and bungalows.